 - 2.1 At the time of writing this policy, there is limited Street Trading activity within the District.
 This is because there have been significant changes to the area since Street Trading Designations were last considered and adopted in 1987.
 Some areas where persons wish to trade are not currently controlled.
 This can result in offerings being clustered or traders placing themselves in areas that are not appropriate.
 For example, the Council has received complaints regarding obstruction where traders have placed themselves in unsuitable locations within the undesignated areas. - 2.2 There are currently a few traders operating under consents in Bognor Regis and Littlehampton town centres.
 There is a Farmers Market in Arundel operating once a month and weekly general markets operating in Bognor Regis and Littlehampton. - 2.3 The pandemic situation has seen an increase in demand for Street Trading provision across the Arun District and further afield.
 Street Trading brings vibrancy to an area and increases footfall which in turn benefits other local businesses.
 Street Trading also provides a springboard for start-up businesses as well as providing expansion opportunities for existing local business, something which has generated interest within the area.
 Street Trading will also provide more consumer choice enhancing the attractiveness of an area to visit.

-- 2.4 Persons with an interest in starting a regular or pop-up market within the District are advised to contact the licensing team with their proposals in the first instance licensing@arun.gov.uk. - Those wishing to run markets which showcase products of local businesses, as well as community led markets and those wholly for the benefit of charities would be of particular interest. - A similar principle applies to car boots sales which promote sustainability and reuse of products. - It is recognised that markets compliment and bring benefit to social, cultural, religious, and charitable events as markets being standalone events in themselves. - Markets could be hosted in areas of the district outside the town centres. - 2.5 Special fees will apply for those operating a market or event on a non-profit basis.
+- 2.4 Persons with an interest in starting a regular or pop up market within the District are advised to contact the licensing team with their proposals in the first instance licensing@arun.gov.uk.
+Those wishing to run markets which showcase products of local businesses, as well as community led markets and those wholly for the benefit of charities would be of particular interest.
+A similar principle applies to car boots sales.
+It is recognised that markets compliment and bring benefit to social, cultural, religious, and charitable events as markets being standalone events in themselves.
+Markets could be established in areas of the district outside the town centres. - 2.5 Special fees will apply for those operating a market or special event on a non-profit basis.
 The operator if requested will need to provide relevant proof to the council that the special fees should apply.
-It is recognised that some traders will sell goods for their own purposes, but there will need to be a strong charitable element to the market or event.
+It is recognised that some traders will sell good for their own purposes, but there will need to be a strong charitable element to the market or event.
 The same will apply to a single charity stall applying for an occasional street trading consent.
-All other requirements in relation to the application and Street Trading conditions remain. - As well as making provision for food traders, we recognise that arts and crafts offerings would make a very positive contribution to the local area in a street trading context, for the benefit of local persons as well contributing to the tourist economy providing choice for those visiting the area and wishing to purchase locally made products.
-As well as providing opportunities for new business, this could assist existing businesses to exhibit their offerings in areas with more tourist footfall. - As well as identifying areas for individual Street Traders, the Council will seek to identify suitable areas for clusters of short term 'pop up' traders so small events or similar may be facilitated.
-Those with ideas are invited to contact licensing@arun.gov.uk to share proposals for consideration. - 2.8 Any trading taking place by members of a travelling fair will not require a street trading consent.
-Those that are not part of the travelling group but involved in the event will still require a consent.
+All other requirements in relation to the application and Street Trading conditions remain. - 2.6 As well as making provision for food traders, the council recognises that arts and crafts offerings would make a very positive contribution to the local area in a street trading context, for the benefit of local persons as well contributing to the tourist economy providing choice for those visiting the area and wishing to purchase locally made products.
+As well as providing opportunities for new business, this could assist existing businesses to exhibit their offerings in areas with more tourist footfall. - 2.7 As well as identifying areas for individual Street Traders, the Council will seek to identify suitable areas for clusters of short term 'pop up' traders so small events or similar may be facilitated.
+Those with ideas are invited to contact licensing@arun.gov.uk to share proposals for consideration.